mauer/xmidictrl/docs/init_mapping.md

 Init mappings are processed once the aircraft profile has been loaded.
 They are only sent once and used to initialise the MIDI device.
 A typical example would be configuring the encoder lights on the Behringer X-Touch Mini.

-All init mappings are defined for each MIDI device individually using the parameter `mapping_out`.
+All init mappings are defined for each MIDI device individually using the parameter `mapping_init`.

 ## Example